andrewlee8247/covid-19/README.md

 # Authors

-Authors of this project include Andrew Lee, Allison Ashley, and Michael Martley.
+Authors of this project include Andrew Lee, Jay Soto, Allison Ashley, and Michael Martley.